1960 United States presidential election in Indiana

-The 1960 United States presidential election in Indiana took place on November 8, 1960, as part of the 1960 United States presidential election.
+A presidential election was held in Indiana on November 8, 1960, as part of the 1960 United States presidential election.
 State voters chose 13 representatives, or electors, to the Electoral College, who voted for president and vice president.

-Indiana was won by incumbent Vice President Richard Nixon (R–California), running with United States Ambassador to the United Nations Henry Cabot Lodge, Jr., with 55.03% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 44.60% of the popular vote.
+Indiana was won by incumbent Vice President Richard Nixon (R–California), running with former United States Ambassador to the United Nations Henry Cabot Lodge Jr., with 55.03% of the popular vote, against Senator John F. Kennedy (D–Massachusetts), running with Senator Lyndon B. Johnson, with 44.60% of the popular vote.

 Primaries

 Democratic primary

 Indiana's Democratic primary had 34 delegates at stake.